All-Ireland Senior Hurling Championship: Semi-finals

 The All-Ireland semi-finals have been played exclusively at Croke Park since 1977.
 Croke Park had been regularly used as a semi-final venue prior to this, however, a number of other stadiums around the country were also used.
 St Brendan's Park and St Cronan's Park were regularly used for semi-finals involving Kilkenny and Galway.
 Other regular semi-final venues included the Markets Field, Páirc Uí Chaoimh, St Ciarán's Park, the Cork Athletic Grounds and Cusack Park.
+Since introduction of the back door in 1997 less All Ireland hurling semi-finals involved Galway.
+Ulster team never reached the semi-final stage if the pre 1997 system had stayed Ulster hurling champions would possibly be still playing in the All Ireland semi-finals.

 Final

 Since 1910, Croke Park has been the regular venue for the All-Ireland final.
 Only on two occasions since then has the final been played outside of Croke Park.
 Construction of the Cusack Stand in 1937 meant that that year's final was played at the newly opened FitzGerald Stadium in Killarney.
 In 1984 the GAA celebrated its centenary by playing the All-Ireland final at Semple Stadium in Thurles.

 In the years prior to 1910, the All-Ireland final was held in a variety of locations around the country, including Jones's Road as Croke Park was known before its dedication to Thomas Croke.
 The inaugural final in 1887 was played at Birr, before Dublin venues Clonturk Park, the Pond Field and the Phoenix Park were used in the early 1890s.
 Fraher Field hosted the final on three occasions, while the final was played at the newly opened Cork Athletic Grounds on two occasions.